 - Begbie ME, Wallace GM, Shovlin CL; Hereditary haemorrhagic telangiectasia (Osler-Weber-Rendu syndrome): a view from the 21st century.
 Postgrad Med J. 2003 Jan;79(927):18-24.

-- Hereditary Hemorrhagic Telangiectasia, Type 2, Online Mendelian Inheritance in Man (OMIM)
+- Telangiectasia, Hereditary Hemorrhagic, Type 2, HHT2; Online Mendelian Inheritance in Man (OMIM)

-- Juvenile Polyposis with Hereditary Hemorrhagic Telangiectasia, Online Mendelian Inheritance in Man (OMIM)
+- Juvenile Polyposis/Hereditary Hemorrhagic Telangiectasia Syndrome, JPHT; Online Mendelian Inheritance in Man (OMIM)

-- Hereditary Hemorrhagic Telangiectasia, Type 3, Online Mendelian Inheritance in Man (OMIM)
+- Telangiectasia, Hereditary Hemorrhagic, Type 3, HHT3; Online Mendelian Inheritance in Man (OMIM)

 - Jameson JJ, Cave DR; Hormonal and antihormonal therapy for epistaxis in hereditary hemorrhagic telangiectasia.
 Laryngoscope.
 2004 Apr;114(4):705-9.